Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

    - Sender: `bash sender/outcast.sh`
    - Receiver: `bash receiver/outcast.sh`

+### Interpreting the Results

 The results of each experiment will be logged to `stdout` as well as to the directory `~/terabit-network-stack-profiling/results`.
 This directory will contain files which are named with the format `<experiment_name>_<parameter>_<optimisations>`, where `<experiment_name>` is the name of the experiment (`all-to-all`), `<parameter>` is the value of the parameter that was changed in the experiment (`4` flows, `6400` bytes RPC size), and `<optimisations>` is the set of optimisations enabled for the experiment (`tsogro`, `tsogro+jumbo`, `all-opts`).

+#### A Note on the Evaluation Metrics

+We report some or all of the following metrics in our experiments.

+* **Throughput**: The unidirectional aggregate throughput in Gbps, reported on the sender-side.
+* **Utilisation**: CPU utilisation in percent (%) on the sender-side and the receiver-side, reported on the respective servers.
+* **Cache Miss:** Cache-miss rate in (%) on the sender-side and receiver-side, reported on the respective servers.
+* **CPU Utilisation Breakdown**: Fraction of CPU cycles taken by various layers of the kernel TCP stack, reported on the respective servers.
+* **Cache Miss Breakdown**: Fraction of cache misses taken by various layers of the kernel TCP stack, reported on the respective servers.
+* **Data Copy/Scheduling Latency:** Time in μs from the creation of the `skb` to when it's copied to the user buffers, reported on the receiver-side.
+* **skb Sizes Histogram**: The fraction of `skb` sizes in KB that lie in the respective ranges, reported on the receiver-side.
+* **Throughput-per-core**: Has to be calculated by dividing the throughput with the CPU utilisation of the bottleneck.
+    * For outcast experiments, it's throughput divided by sender-side CPU utilisation.
+    * For all other experiments, it's throughput divided by receiver-side CPU utilisation.

 ## Authors